valdese-net/vlp/src/pages/about.md

 <summary>Shade Seeker</summary>

 - Intermediate Trail
-- 0.26 Miles
+- 0.2 Miles
-- Connects from Hoyle Creek back to Red.
+- Connects from Hoyle Creek back to Outer Loop.

-A wooded trail along the side of the power lines that stays in the shade.
-Throughout the trail there you gain/lose 150 feet in elevation making the climb the most difficult part of the trail.
+Throughout the trail, you gain/lose 150 feet in elevation making the climb the most difficult part of the trail.
 </details>

 <details>
-<summary>Outer Creek Connector</summary>
+<summary>Tributary Trail</summary>

-- Strenuous Trail
+- Moderate/Strenuous Trail
-- 0.5 Miles
+- 1.1 Miles

-A difficult trail starting along Hoyle Creek and going up to Red.
+A difficult trail starting along Hoyle Creek and going up to Outer Loop.
-There is a small creek crossing with wooden planks allowing you to cross it.
 The width and terrain of the trail varies.
+There are many shortcuts along the trail as it maximizes distance in its area.
 </details>

 [link-fvr]: #fvr
-[link-bridgedonate]: #donate
 [link-lakelevels]: https://lakes.duke-energy.com/index.html#/detail/14/Detail
 [link-zakklab]: https://zakklab.valdese.info/vlp/wildlife/